-The MQTT data logger logs data to all monitored topics to the same log files.
+The MQTT sensor data logger logs data on all monitored topics to the same log files.

 If the data need to be split into topics then it will need to be done by the log analyser software.